 On my final cast, I let my fly sink extra long, and stripped a couple times.
 I looked behind me, and said, “Alright Dad.
 It’s probably time to head out.”
 I started stripping back the line, but something felt different.
 There was now a weight on the end of my line.
 I snapped my rod tip up, and immediately felt the head shakes of the big fish.

-I carefully played the salmon, careful to give it line when it took off, but also not trying to draw out the fight.
+I carefully played the salmon, being sure to give it line when it took off, but also not trying to draw out the fight.
 Occasionally it would fly out of the water and thrash its head, hoping to shake the hook loose.
 I continued to play it for a few minutes, eventually transitioning to fighting it on my reel.
 I would gain a few feet of line, but then the fish would take off on a huge run, screaming drag as it went.
 Every once in a while I would get it almost close enough to net, but it would then take off on another run, pulling dozens of feet of line from my spool.
 It was like the Energizer Bunny, never loosing energy throughout the entire fight.
 You would think five minutes of fighting against a stiff fly rod would tire most fish out, but apparently not this one.

 After a quick photo session, the fish was back on its way to create the next generation of salmon.
 In retrospect, I feel a little bad about one of the pictures I took in particular.
 Many members of the fly-fishing community say that hero shots are bad for the fish, and that we should try to avoid them while taking pictures.
 I would completely agree because in order to take the picture, you may need to have the fish out of the water for an extended period of time, and many parts of the fish are unsupported.
 If you don’t know what a hero shot is, it is a picture of a fish in which the angler holds the fish out of the water and towards the camera.
 When in the water, fish barely feel the affects of gravity because they are in an almost weightless environment.
 As soon as you remove the fish from the water, it begins to have weight, which can be very damaging to its internal organs.
 I don’t mind doing this with most fish, like stocked trout or bass.
 When it comes to native or rare wild fish, however, I think it is irresponsible and should be discouraged.
 I can’t change what I did now, but in the future, I’m sure I’ll think twice before doing this.